Albion31/bookmark-manager/README.md

 ```
 As browser users
 So that we can see our favourite pages
-We want it to show a list of links
+We want it to show a list of links on the homepage

 As browser users
+So we can find the links quickly
+We want to see the links in descending chronological order

+As browser users
-So that we can grow our list of favourite pages
+So that we can save our favourite pages
-We want to be able to add new links
+We want to be able to add the site's address and title

 As browser users
 So that we know what the links are